muschellij2/process_head_ct/index.md

 agent are common.
 The contrast/bolus agent again should be identified in the DICOM header field (0018,0010), but may be omitted.
-The contrast changes CT images, especially where agent is delivered, notably the vascular system of the brain.
+The contrast changes CT images, especially where agent is delivered, notably the vascular system of the brain (Figure @ref(fig:overlay)G).
 These changes may affect the steps recommended in the next section of data preprocessing, where thresholds may need to be adjusted to include areas with with contrast which can have higher values than the rest of the tissue (e.g. \> 100HU).
 (FIGURE)

 # Data Preprocessing